 Posted in Mom Talk

-Why You Shouldn’t Smoke Around Your Children (Mom Talk)
+Why You Shouldn’t Smoke Around Your Children (The Mom Odysseys)

 Back in the day, we didn’t know how bad smoking cigarettes can be.
 Now, you don’t see any commercials promoting cigarettes or tobacco.
 If you do, its very rare to see an add for cigarettes.
 No matter how much people hate it, there are people who still smoke today and I don’t think it will go away anytime soon.